baspeirs/hello-world/README.md

 >  - and more.

 Feel free to explore my github to see some of the work I have already done and to see what languages, frameworks, and other tools I have either used or played with.
-Additonally, you can check out my portfolio page, hosted here on github:
+Additionally, you can check out my portfolio page, hosted here on github:

 > Page: [https://baspeirs.github.io/]
 > Repository: [https://github.com/baspeirs/baspeirs.github.io]